nix-community/nix-on-droid/README.md

 with the bootstrap zipball.
 This way you only need your own binary cache if you are planning to maintain a long-term fork that users can update from.
-In case you only care about updates through wiping the data, you shouldn't need a binary cache for that.
+In case you only care about updates through wiping the data, or are forking to submit a one-off pull request, you shouldn't need a binary cache for that.

 ## Nix flakes